History of Suresnes: Urban development

 Suresnes and its surroundings on the Cassini map (1756).

-In 1731, a cadastral map of Suresnes was drawn up at the request of the Abbey of Saint-Germain, to review its property holdings.
+In 1731, a cadastral map of Suresnes was drawn up at the request of the Abbey of Saint-Germain to review its property holdings.
 It has since been preserved in the National Archives.
 The village is still made up of three old districts with dirty, poorly maintained streets, surrounded by middle-class estates and, further out, aristocratic residences towards Saint-Cloud and Puteaux.
 The question of sanitation was therefore always problematic, even if in the 1780s some village houses had toilets with pits, and some interiors (of notables, winegrowers, or shopkeepers) had a certain level of comfort.
 However, living conditions and hygiene left much to be desired.
 The urban planning of the period set the tone for the future development of Suresnes, as the gardens of the middle-class residences would later become undeveloped land, making it possible to build the Jules-Ferry school and municipal warehouse (to the west), the boulevard Henri-Sellier (to the south) and the town hall and its annexes (to the north) at the end of the 19th century.

 Each year, the urban community continues to elect its syndic, who is not very efficient given the arduous nature of the task, and who often leaves the problems he encounters to his successor.
-For several centuries, the village has owned meadows on the area of Puteaux, from which it sells its hay.
-This trade, in addition to the land it owns (particularly in Val d'Or), brings Suresnes a modest income, but it does enable it to maintain certain buildings at community expense (such as the presbytery and the school), guard the farmland, employ the carillonneur, and pay for the town's defense in trials in which it is involved.
+For several centuries, the village has owned meadows in the area of Puteaux, from which it sells its hay.
+This trade, in addition to the land it owns (particularly in Val d'Or), brings Suresnes a modest income.
+Still, it does enable it to maintain certain buildings at community expense (such as the presbytery and the school), guard the farmland, employ the carillonneur, and pay for the town's defense in trials in which it is involved.

-Compared to the previous century, land ownership in Suresnes was changing: there was an increase in the number of winegrowers, the result of a new appropriation of the land, in a context where the bourgeoisie was now investing more of its money in speculative businesses to acquire more profits (e.g. Law's system) than in agricultural land, which was developing slowly.
+Compared to the previous century, land ownership in Suresnes was changing: there was an increase in the number of winegrowers, the result of a new appropriation of the land, in a context where the bourgeoisie was now investing more of its money in speculative businesses to acquire more profits (e.g., Law's system) than in agricultural land, which was developing slowly.
 Like the merchants, the winegrowers lived in the town, more than half of them either renting or living in a home they did not own; on average, they had between four and five children, many of whom died in infancy, and they generally married within the community.
 Some families took in children from the bourgeoisie as foster children, but the mortality rate among these children was also high.